 - Remember to account for CCC grain loans, financing with crop input suppliers, short-term loans from family members, etc. when analyzing the Working Capital for the farm operation.

-- Look at ways to reduce production costs and other expenses.
+- Look at ways to manage production costs and other expenses.

-- Try to be a “optimum-cost” producer …… thoroughly analyze seed, fertilizer, chemical, etc. crop expense decisions for 2020 crop production, and look for ways to manage those input costs.
+- Try to be a “optimum-cost” producer …… thoroughly analyze seed, fertilizer, chemical, etc. crop expense decisions for 2021 crop production and look for ways to manage those input costs.

-- Be cautious when making reductions in crop production costs, so not to significantly impact yield potential …… optimizing crop yields is still important to the “bottom-line”.
+- Be cautious when making reductions in crop production costs, so not to significantly impact yield potential …… optimizing crop yields is important to the “bottom-line” for farm profits.

 - Negotiate “flexible lease” contracts with agreeable landlords that sets a manageable base rental rate, with the opportunity for a higher final rental rate, if final crop prices and/or yields increase.

-- Review all other direct and overhead expenses in the farm operation, and look for any ways to make reductions.
+- Review other direct and overhead expenses in the farm operation and look for any adjustments.

 - Review other ways to manage financial risk.

-- “Fine-tune” the farm’s grain marketing plan, based on the “cost of production”, which is updated regularly, and have set price targets and deadline dates as part of the marketing plan.
+- “Fine-tune” the farm’s grain marketing plan, based on the “cost of production” that is updated regularly, which includes set price targets and deadline dates as part of the marketing plan.

-- Look for “profit margin” opportunities in crop and livestock production, and take advantage to “lock-in” both cash expenses and market prices when those margins exist.
+- Look for positive profit margin opportunities in livestock production and take advantage to “lock-in” both cash expenses and market prices when those margins exist.

-- Take time to analyze the best farm program options and crop insurance strategies for your farm operation …… cutting crop insurance coverage may not be the best risk management strategy.
+- Take time to analyze the best farm program options and crop insurance strategies for your farm operation …… these decisions can be a key to having a sound risk management strategy.

 - Excessive spending for family living and non-farm expenditures can be a “hidden expense” in the farm business.
 Include the non-farm income and expenses, and other family living expenditures, in farm cash flow planning.

 - Pay attention to the repayment ability on Term Debt Loans.